-The Community Partnership is committed to ensuring that publicly funded shelters in the District of Columbia are prepared to respond to disasters and are aware of local resources to assist our neighbors experiencing homelessness.
+The Community Partnership is committed to ensuring that publicly funded shelters and housing programs in the District of Columbia are prepared to respond to disasters and are aware of local resources to assist our neighbors experiencing homelessness.
 The Partnership is engaging multiple stakeholders within homeless service agencies, as well as the District’s Emergency Operation Center (EOC), in training and resource development.

 Connecting with City Resources

 The following are pro-active steps that housing providers should utilize RIGHT NOW:

 Shelters and other housing programs should use the following resources to determine which ward, neighborhood cluster, and Advisory Neighborhood Committee (ANC) their programs are located in (refer to the Neighborhood Cluster lister for specific neighborhood names):